When you’re on the run from cold-blooded killers, you need to know who your friends are.

 Matt turned back to the screen.
 He clicked a menu on the banner and selected Build – Project Cygnus.
-A window opened and filled quickly with status messages, the last of which read:
+A window opened, filling with status messages, scrolling too fast to read.
+The last message said:

 Build Complete.
 No Errors.

 After a few more keystrokes the screen flashed and a window appeared containing a short white line against a dark blue background.
 Matt watched as the line sprouted branches, which themselves sprouted more branches, until it resembled a densely tangled bush.
-In the right half of the screen was a second window with a list of numbers, each number increasing, ticking off like the mileage indicator of a car, as if the car were traveling at the speed of an airliner.
-Matt used the computer mouse to change the view of the branching tree, rotating it, magnifying it, watching the structure evolve.
+A second window appeared in the right half of the screen: a list of numbers, each number increasing, ticking off like the mileage indicator of a car, as if the car were traveling at the speed of an airliner.
+He used the computer mouse to change the view of the branching tree, rotating it, magnifying it, watching the structure evolve.
 Beautiful, he thought.
-He checked the numbers, nodding very slightly, then allowed himself a thin smile of satisfaction.
-He exhaled heavily as he leaned back in his chair.
+He checked the numbers, nodding very slightly, then allowed himself a thin smile of satisfaction, exhaling heavily as he leaned back in his chair.
 At that moment he became aware of two sensations: acute pangs of hunger, and an urgent need to use the bathroom.

-At twenty-five minutes past eight the first attendees of the weekly program status meeting of the Connectrix Corporation of Eau Claire, Wisconsin, began drifting into the small conference room next to the office of Jon Ames, founder and Chief Technical Officer.
-Some seated themselves at the small table in the center of the room.
-Others chose one of the shabby chairs lining the walls, in front of white boards that stretched from floor to ceiling.
-They were covered with numbers, equations and a few diagrams, some of which resembled the tree-like structure on Matt Bugatti’s computer screen.
-Within a few minutes, eleven persons had entered the room.
-They moved slowly.
-Many had a haggard look.
+At twenty-five minutes past eight the first attendees of the weekly program status meeting of the Connectrix Corporation of Eau Claire, Wisconsin, began drifting into the small conference room next to the office of Jon Ames, founder and Chief Technology Officer.
+Some seated themselves at the small table in the center of the room; others chose one of the shabby chairs lining the walls, in front of white boards that stretched from floor to ceiling.
+The boards were covered with numbers, equations, and diagrams, some of which resembled the tree-like structure on Matt Bugatti’s computer screen.
+Within a few minutes eleven people had entered the room.
+They moved slowly; many had a haggard look.
 A few spoke but most remained silent.
-Matt was not yet among them.
+Matt was not among them.

 At precisely eight-thirty, Jon Ames entered the room and took the last empty seat at the table opposite the door.
-It was same chair he always chose, and everyone knew not to occupy that chair if Jon was expected at the meeting.
+It was the same chair he always chose—Jon’s chair.
+Everyone knew not to occupy Jon’s chair.
 He laid a bound journal on the table and opened it to a blank page.
 He wrote the date at the top and underlined it.
 Beneath the date he wrote Cygnus Project—Status Update.

-“Good morning, team,” he said as he looked up from the page.
-His eyes scanned the faces in the room, taking mental inventory of those present.
+“Good morning, team,” he said, looking up from the page.
+His eyes scanned the faces in the room.

 The tall black man lifted himself from his chair and left the room.